When should you visit Paris?

 Are these months the "best" time to visit Paris?
 No - if "best" means the warmer, possibly sunnier months - April through October - when most tourists like to visit.

-But if your perspective is different - if, for example, you love the city's festive decorations, the January sales, the beautiful pearly-gray winterscapes, the buds on flowering trees visible in February, winter is an ideal time to visit Paris.
+But if your perspective is different - if, for example, you love the city's festive decorations, the super-savings during January sales, the beautiful pearly-gray winterscapes, the buds on flowering trees visible in February, winter is an ideal time to visit Paris.

 As a bonus, you will love not having to wait in line or dealing with huge crowds of other visitors.